mlflow/mlflow/docs/source/tutorial.rst

           or ``raise ValueError, "unsupported pickle protocol: %d"``.

       Once you have deployed the server, you can pass it some sample data and see the predictions.
-The following example uses ``curl`` to send a JSON-serialized Pandas DataFrame with the ``split`` orientation to the pyfunc server.
+The following example uses ``curl`` to send a JSON-serialized pandas DataFrame with the ``split`` orientation to the pyfunc server.
 For more information about the input data formats accepted by the pyfunc model server, see the :ref:`MLflow deployment tools documentation <pyfunc_deployment>`.